Binning

 Domain Info

-For particle binning, the DomainInfo class contains:
+The DomainInfo class contains:

 class DomainInfoBase

-Provides knowledge of the simulation domain to the user Names and concept are described at https://github.com/ComputationalRadiationPhysics/picongpu/wiki/PIConGPU-domain-definitions.
+Names and concept are described at https://github.com/ComputationalRadiationPhysics/picongpu/wiki/PIConGPU-domain-definitions

 Subclassed by picongpu::plugins::binning::DomainInfo< BinningType::Field >, picongpu::plugins::binning::DomainInfo< BinningType::Particle >